osism/github-manager/README.md

 validity and must be renewed regularly.

-If the following error in the logs comes from ``Manage github repositories``x the token has expired and must be renewed.
+If the following error in the logs comes from ``Manage github repositories``x the token has expired and must be renewed OR someone different than the owner merged a pull request.

 ```
 Run pipenv run ansible-playbook playbook.yaml -e github_token=$GITHUB_TOKEN